 Appendix B – SI Provisioning Data Model (Normative)

 The model defined in the Appendix represents the data to be incorporated in an XML schema that defines the SI.
 It may not represent data actually stored in the GIS system but it represents the data that is required by the ECRF, the LVF, the Mapping Data Service (MDS), the Geospatial Conversion Service and the MSAG Conversion Service (MCS) to perform their functions adequately and consistently.
-This data format is aligned with the NG GIS Data format [184] in that it is possible to convert from the format described in NG GIS to this format, or vice versa, algorithmically, without manual intervention.
+This data format is aligned with the NG9-1-1 GIS Data Model [184] in that it is possible to convert from the format described in the NG9-1-1 GIS Data Model to this format, or vice versa, algorithmically, without manual intervention.
 This format uses "related tables" where data such as the name of a street appears once in a CompleteStreetName table, the StreetSegment table has an index into the CompleteStreetName table and the Centerline table has an index into the StreetSegment table for each road segment.

 Attribute names and descriptions are drawn from CLDXF [77] when appropriate.
 Any difference between the definition of fields other than right/left and similar variances between this model and CLDXF are resolved in favor of the CLDXF definition.
 When provisioning data for an ECRF and LVF through the SI, a 9-1-1 Authority (or 9-1-1 Authority designee) MUST only include GIS data for their geographic area of responsibility and MUST ensure the data includes coverage for the entire extent of that area.